Georgia Military College: Campuses

-In addition to the main campus in Milledgeville, GMC Junior College other campus locations (Fairburn), Augusta, Columbus, Madison, Sandersville, Valdosta, Warner Robins, Fayetteville, Dublin, Eastman, Stone Mountain and a Global Online College.
+In addition to the main campus in Milledgeville, GMC Junior College other campus locations Fairburn, Augusta, Columbus, Madison, Valdosta, Warner Robins, Dublin, and a Global Online College.
 The other campus locations serve as junior colleges to their local communities.

 Georgia Military College Columbus Campus is the only liberal arts junior college in Columbus.
-The Columbus campus opened at Fort Benning in 1997, moved to Cross Country Office Park in 2004, and into a newly built facility at 7300 Blackmon Road in January 2013.
+The Columbus campus opened at Fort Benning in 1997, moved to Cross Country Office Park in 2004, and into a new facility at 2221 Manchester Expressway in 2023.

 GMC also operates a Global Online Campus.
 This allows GMC to offer degrees to people who that work and don't have the time to come to campus, who are stationed overseas, or just enjoy going to school online.
 The online campus allows GMC to serve not just local but also global communities.

 Corps of Cadets

 The GMC Corps of Cadets is designed to enhance leadership capabilities of students in both military and civilian lives.
 Cadets do daily physical training to improve fitness.
 Some cadets are selected to partake in the ranger challenge competition.
 During the day, cadets attend classes throughout the day to work on academics.
 Along with this, cadets also frequently stand in for parades and command retreat.
 There are also multiple clubs and extracurriculars cadets can take part in such as drill and color guard teams, a glee club, and more.
 Cadets also may be selected to hold leadership in the corps where they will be assigned at the team to regimental levels or staff duty.
 When cadets first arrive at GMC, they go through a six-week "plebe" phase to introduce them to military customs and life at the junior college.

 GMC opened its modern barracks (dorm) facility in January 2007 for the 254 students that comprise the Corps of Cadets.
 A new academic building and dining hall have recently been completed.